-In 2023, Documentary Australia launched the Impact Producer Program – a new ten-month professional development program that commenced in February.
+In 2023, Documentary Australia launched the Impact Producer Program – a new 10-month professional development program.

 Dr Mitzi Goldman

 In this masterclass series, we will meet panels of impact producers, industry experts and award-winning filmmakers to discover the key to successful impact campaigns.
 The masterclass series illustrates how to create impact, build movements, maximise distribution models, attract donors, build partnerships, and engage audiences.

 Recent Masterclasses to watch below:

 - FUNDING FOR IMPACT with panel of Andrew Myer AM – Chair of Documentary

 Australia and Chair of Sidney Myer Fund, Belinda Morrissey – CEO of the English

 Family Foundation, and Duy Huynh and Andrew Kelly – Director/Producers of